evmts/tevm-monorepo/extensions/opstack/docs/functions/createL1Client.md

 > Extends the base client with additional functionality.
 This enables optimal code splitting
 > and extensibility
 >
-> Extends the base client with additional functionality.
-This enables optimal code splitting
-> and extensibility
->
 > #### Type parameters
 >
 > ▪ **TExtension** extends `Record`\<`string`, `any`\>